- Home

 Another city that pulls out all the stops for Christmas is Edinburgh – it’s not known as the city of festivals for nothing!

-One of the great things about Edinburgh Christmas Market is that the festive cheer lasts well into January thanks to the Hogmanay celebrations – so if you’re looking to carry on the party after Christmas has been and gone, you might want to think about heading to Edinburgh.
+One of the great things about Edinburgh Christmas Market is that the festive cheer lasts into January thanks to the Hogmanay celebrations – so if you’re looking to carry on the party after Christmas has been and gone, you might like to think about heading to Edinburgh.

 This ancient city is the perfect setting for a Christmas market, and Edinburgh Castle makes the ideal backdrop for the bustling markets that spread around the town centre.

-German-style wooden stalls line East Princes Street Gardens and West Princes Street Gardens, and you can buy all kinds of gifts here, from arts and crafts to foodie treats and traditional Christmas decorations.
+German-style wooden stalls line East Princes Street Gardens, and you can buy all kinds of gifts here, from arts and crafts to foodie treats and traditional Christmas decorations.
 There’s also a Santa’s grotto, an ice rink, and rides – including the Starflyer and a neon-coloured Big Wheel.

-If you’re visiting in the lead-up to New Year, you’re in for a real treat.
-Princes Street is taken over by Hogmanay celebrations, and from the lively group singalongs of Auld Lang Syne to the torchlight procession, this is an experience you won’t forget in a hurry!
+If you’re visiting in the lead-up to the New Year, you’re in for a real treat.
+Hogmanay celebrations take over Princes Street, and from the lively group sing-alongs of Auld Lang Syne to the torchlight procession, this is an experience you won’t forget in a hurry!

-This year, the Edinburgh Christmas Market will be taking place between 15th November and 4th January.
+This year, the Edinburgh Christmas Market is open now until 4th January.

 7. Belfast Christmas Market